Asia Today: India sees another record rise in virus cases

 “The pandemic isn’t over and there is no scope for complacency,” Health Minister Harsh Vardhan said on Twitter.
 He urged people to get vaccinated.

-India now has a seven-day rolling average of more than 78,000 cases per day and has reported 12.8 million virus cases since the pandemic began, the highest after the United States and Brazil.
+India has reported 12.8 million virus cases since the pandemic began, the highest after the United States and Brazil.

-Experts say the surge, which is worse than last year's peak in mid-September, is due in part on growing disregard for social distancing and mask-wearing in public spaces.
+Experts say the surge, which is worse than last year's peak in mid-September, is due in part to growing disregard for social distancing and mask-wearing in public spaces.

-As health officials continue to warn about gatherings in public places, Prime Minister Narendra Modi and his party leaders continue to hold mammoth rallies in several states where local elections are underway.
+As health officials warn about gatherings in public places, Prime Minister Narendra Modi and his party leaders continue to hold mammoth rallies in several states where local elections are underway.

-While on the campaign trail Tuesday in West Bengal state, Modi was seen waving at maskless supporters from his car.

 In other developments in the Asia-Pacific region: